Studentofthegame82/Studentofthegame/README.md

 For us, it’s a tool and a sign—fractal order reflecting the cosmos, the cross guiding without grasping.
 From chaos to communion, FCNS points to the good—truth threading reality, love lifting it home.

-For more info contact me or see my work.
+For more info see my work.
 I'm uploading the finished technology and the book that inspired it.